Health Fee FAQs

 Does Financial Aid cover the health fee?

-premium.
-Please consult the Financial Aid Information for Newly Admitted Students for more information.
+as SHP-M has $0 charge.
+Please consult the Financial Aid Information for Newly Admitted Students for

 How long does my health fee benefit last?